CAT Creation Tutorial

 Preparing for Mainnet

 After you are comfortable with issuing your CAT on testnet, you may wish to move to mainnet.
 Please keep in mind that there are extra risks inherent to publishing code on a public blockchain.
-If your CAT and/or TAIL have not been created securely, your funds could potentially be bricked or stolen.
+If your seed phrase is ever exposed, your funds could be stolen.
+If you created a custom TAIL, there is a possiblity of funds being bricked.
 Proceed with caution.

 That said, issuing a CAT to mainnet isn't very different from issuing one to testnet.
-You can continue to run off of the main
+You can continue to use the light wallet, or a full node if desired.

 When you are ready to issue your CAT to mainnet, the first step is to switch to mainnet.